 Watch a football game in Strasbourg

-R.C Strasbourg football team play in the top tier of French football in Ligue 1.
-Strasbourg plays there football at The Stade de la Meinau, commonly known as “La Meinau.
+R.C.
+Strasbourg football team play in the top tier of French football in Ligue 1.
+Strasbourg plays their football at The Stade de la Meinau, commonly known as La Meinau.
 The stadium fits just under 30,000 passionate football fans.

 The stadium is best reached by tram.
 Both tram lines A and E run past the stadium.
 When RC Strasbourg plays at the Stade de la Meinau, The cheapest ticket will usually cost about €29 with the average ticket costing around €70.

-Bike riding in Strasbourg
+Bike riding in Strasbourg with teens

 Strasbourg is one of the most bike-friendly cities in all of Europe.
 Biking in Strasbourg is a great way to discover the canals, parks and neighbourhoods of the city.

 You can find the bikes at several central locations around the city.
 Bikes can be rented for a few hours, days or weeks.
 You need to download the app from the play store or apple store.
 Load your credit card details, PayPal etc and off you go.

 There are a number of guided bike tours that you can take with teenagers in Strasbourg.
-Your guide will take you to all the tourist hotspots, you will find out the history and experience the culture of the city.
+Your bike tour guide will take you to all the tourist hotspots, you will find out the history and experience the culture of the city.

 The Strasbourg Château Vodou Museum

 The collection on display showcases ancestor worship, medicine, divination, witchcraft and more.
-The collection all about educating and exposing visitors to the culture of Vodou.
+The collection is all about educating and exposing visitors to the culture of Vodou.

 Strasbourg Zoological Museum

 This small zoo is run by a small team of volunteers and is a non-profit organisation.
-It is not like your regular zoo more a collection that has been maintained over the years in the park called Le Parc de l’Orangerie.
+It is not like your regular zoo but more a collection that has been maintained over the years in the park called Le Parc de l’Orangerie.

 Orangerie Park is a lovely place to spend the afternoon if you are not comfortable with visiting the Zoo.
-You can wander the park, have a look at the play areas and see if there is an exhibition on at the Pavillon Joséphine (the Josephine Lodge in English) that interests you.
+You can wander the park, have a look at the play areas and see if there is an exhibition at the Pavillon Joséphine (the Josephine Lodge in English) that interests you.